 3. Track Your Keyword Rankings

 Google uses a very sophisticated algorithm to rank pages and the inner workings of this algorithm are unknown to most people.
 SEO marketing experts spend their career learning whatever they can about this algorithm and how to best take advantage of it for company needs.
 But even with a decade of experience, nobody can predict the seemingly random changes that Google makes on its own.

 For example, you can take the time to carefully select keywords for titles and meta-tags on each page.
 Experience tells us that Google will display these tags in a specific way that will benefit your site.
 However, there are times when Google will change the way it displays those tags.
 The changes it makes could severely impact your SEO strategy.

-It’s up to you to constantly pay attention to your site and how it is displayed on Google services.
-You need to be aware of any changes that Google makes on its own and then figure out why it makes that change.
+It’s up to you to pay attention to your site and track your keyword rankings.
+You need to be aware of the changes that Google makes and then figure out why it makes that change.
 Finally, you can find a way to use those changes to your advantage.